Fungal Sinusitis Treatment & Management

 Follow-up

-Long-term follow-up care is required for maintenance of the sinus cavities; this may be achieved via endoscopic examination and debridement in the office.
+Long-term follow-up care is required for maintenance of the sinus cavities; this may be achieved via endoscopic examination and débridement in the office.
 A short course of systemic steroids may be readministered if any signs of relapse or recurrence are seen.
-Surgical debridement may be necessary if systemic steroids fail to control the disease.
+(Disease recurrence is common.)
+Surgical débridement may be necessary if systemic steroids fail to control the disorder.
+A meta-analysis found a 28.7% revision rate for surgery in allergic fungal rhinosinusitis.
+[28]

 Long-term follow-up care is not required once the lesions are healed and patency of the sinuses is maintained.